 Le modalità sono:

-Disabled: Light is ignored in baking.
-Keep in mind hiding a light will have no effect for baking, so this must be used instead.
+The light is ignored when baking lightmaps.
+Keep in mind hiding a light will have no effect for baking, so this must be used instead of hiding the Light node.

 This can take from seconds to minutes (or hours) depending on scene size, bake method and quality selected.